 We were invited to visit WNDR Museum and were quickly immersed in the creative spaces.
 Once you arrive you are able to interact with different exhibits with multiple opportunities for the perfect Instagram-able photo.
 There are over twenty installations ranging from flip sequins to robotic painters all leading up to the Infinity Mirror Room by iconic Japanese artist Yayoi Kusama.

-We recommend the WNDR Museum for tweens, teens, and adults.
-Younger children are welcome and you know your child best.
-If you plan on bringing children, here’s a couple things to know before you go:
+Art becomes better when you can be a part of it so with that being said, we recommend the WNDR Museum for kids aged 5 and above, tweens, teens, and adults.
+Younger children are welcome but if you plan on bringing children, here’s a couple things to know before you go:

 - WNDR is a high sensory experience that may contain flashing lights, sounds and other high sensory elements.